knz/programming-in-c/assignments/4_heaps/README.rst

   5. make the patient leave: print the patient's name on the standard output and remove the patient from the queue.

-  6. print a '.' on a single line to signal the end of the hour.
+  6. print a '.' on a single line to signal the end of the hour long session.

-- if there are no patients the doctor will do nothing during that hour.
+- if there are no patients the doctor will do nothing during that complete hour's session.
 - "at the end of the day" (after 10 iterations of the loop, so 10 hours later), "all patients leave": print the names of all patients already in the queue in alphabetical order and exit.

-A typical day in the doctors office is shown below.
+A typical day of 10 hour long sessions in the doctors office is shown below.
 Carl, Bob and Albert show up early and get treated by the doctor in alphabetical order.
 Jim, Tom and Zoe arrive late in the day, so Tom and Zoe leave without being treated: